 Though many of you may laugh at the idea that a hard reset can fix the battery drain on iOS 11 devices, it does work in some cases.
 Hence, it would be worth to try out this tiny little trick.

 Simply press and hold on your home button and power ON/OFF button at once for about 10 sends.
-(On iPhone 7/7 Plus, you need to press and hold on the volume down button and ON/OFF buttons at once.)
+On iPhone 7/7 Plus, you need to press and hold on the volume down button and ON/OFF buttons at once.
+On iPhone 8, 8 Plus or iPhone X, Quickly Press and release the Volume Up button → Quickly press and release the Volume Down button → Press and hold the Side button until you see the Apple logo.

 Turn Off Wi-Fi and Bluetooth When Not Needed